 - Long-Term Care Insurance: Although long-term care insurance does not always cover the total costs of in-home care, seniors are able to use a portion of the coverage to help with expenses.
 Converting long-term care insurance into a loan is another solution that is often used by family members who wish to help support the monthly cost of in-home care for their loved ones.

-- Veterans’ Aid and Attendance Benefit: The Veterans’ Aid and Attendance Benefit is available to all veterans who qualify.
+- Veterans’ Aid and Attendance Benefit: The Veterans’ Aid and Attendance Benefit are available to all veterans who qualify.
 If your loved one has served at least 90 days in the military with one day of active duty during wartime, he or she is likely to qualify for the Veterans’ Aid and Attendance Benefit.

 Compare Service Plans and Pricing Structures

-Before choosing an all-in-one in-home care service for senior, inquire about service plans along with the current pricing structures in place for each individual provider.
+Before choosing an all-in-one in-home care service for seniors, inquire about service plans along with the current pricing structures in place for each individual provider.
 Not all in-home care providers operate in the same manner, which is why it is highly advisable to research comprehensive service plans and pricing structures before settling on a decision that is right for the senior you require care for each day.

 One-Time Fees and Contractual Agreements